 Starting as early as freshman year in high school, students can work toward a college degree or a career pathway at a P-TECH school.
 The first opened in Brooklyn in 2011, as a collaboration between IBM, the New York Department of Education, and The City University of New York.

 It is a six-year integrated program of high school and college courses designed to industry skills, which leads to a postsecondary degree for all students.

 IBM and CUNY developed a P-TECH blueprint for public high schools, community colleges and businesses.

 P-TECH is a partnership among K-12, community college and industry, and includes urban, rural, and suburban schools and encompasses a range of STEM fields, including IT, advanced manufacturing, healthcare and finance.
 There are currently more than 100 P-TECH affiliated schools.

-"P-TECH helps to strengthen regional economies and disadvantaged populations with a workforce better prepared for "new collar" jobs, skilled,that don't necessarily require a traditional, four-year college degree," Suh said.
+“P-TECH helps to strengthen regional economies and disadvantaged populations with a workforce better prepared for “new collar” jobs, skilled, tech positions that don’t necessarily require a traditional, four-year college degree,” Suh said.

 “As of August 2019, 240 students have graduated from IBM-affiliated P-TECHs, such as in New York State and Connecticut, and 35 of them have accepted positions at IBM,” Suh added.

 “In general, the initial graduates completed their associate degrees four to five times faster than typical community college students,” Suh explained.
 “Most students are going on for more college, and because the majority are the first in their families to graduate with a college degree, this is a great success.”